 Set realistic expectations for yourself and for your time together.
 The table doesn’t have to look like Martha Stewart set it.
 A few lumps in the gravy won’t’ kill anyone.
 Remember, what’s truly important is to have time together.
 It’s not about a perfect presentation.

 Communicate and delegate!
 Many times frustration leads to conflict because one person feels she or he is shouldering an unfair amount of the workload.
 All too often someone (usually mom) gets stuck in the kitchen preparing, serving, and cleaning up while the rest of the family enjoys a break.
 So, ask for help.
 Assign tasks, communicate your expectations.
 Most of us actually like to be involved and feel as though we have contributed in some way.
 Kids can help set the table and grown children can be responsible for the clean-up.

 Free yourself from other’s expectations or feeling as though you have to measure up in some way.
 Your sister-in-law may be a gourmet cook and your best meals are purchased at Costco.
 It’s ok!
 It’s not a competition; it is a gathering of family and friends.
 Those ready-to- serve meals and desserts are actually pretty tasty and, if they alleviate stress and save you time, it is well worth it.

-Beyond the expectations we have for the time itself, those gatherings often bring to the surface old wounds, unresolved issues and unhealthy dynamics that have been part of the family for years or even decades.
-That’s another topic for another day, but it does illustrate the importance of dealing with relational conflict in healthy way.
-If you find yourself in that situation, take a deep breath..
-And let it go.
-Choose to be a peace maker.
-By doing so, you are giving your family and friends a gift that they will come to value- a time when they can come together, reminisce about old times and hopefully create some new, favorite memories.
+Beyond the expectations we have for the time itself, those gatherings often bring to the surface old wounds, unresolved issues, and unhealthy dynamics that have been part of the family for years or even decades.
+That’s another topic for another day, but it does illustrate the importance of dealing with relational conflict in a healthy way.
+If you find yourself in that situation, take a deep breath...and let it go.
+Choose to be a peacemaker.
+By doing so, you are giving your family and friends a gift that they will come to value- a time when they can come together, reminisce about old times, and hopefully create some new, favorite memories.
 And who knows, maybe even your expectations will be met!